Best Insider Threat Detection Tools: Top 7 in 2026

 Key features include:

-• Automated policy enforcement: Applies security controls dynamically based on user risk level, helping prevent data theft before it occurs.
+- Automated policy enforcement: Applies adaptive security controls based on user risk levels to prevent data misuse.

-• Live video replay: Captures screen activity to provide visual context during forensic investigations.
+- Live video replay: Captures on-screen activity to provide context during investigations and validate intent.

 Source: Forcepoint